 Caroline Newman Small is a shareholder with Davis & Santos.
 Caroline focuses her practice on commercial litigation, including banking litigation, IRS controversies, tax litigation, and bankruptcy.

 Prior to joining Davis & Santos, Caroline was an Honors Program trial attorney in the Civil Trial Section of the Tax Division at the United States Department of Justice in Washington, D.C.
 At the Justice Department, Caroline litigated affirmative and defensive civil cases in federal district courts and bankruptcy courts that presented a variety of legal issues involving federal tax law, bankruptcy law, constitutional law, commercial law, and state property law.
 Prior to returning to her hometown of San Antonio, Caroline also served as an adjunct professor at the George Washington University School of Law, where she taught courses in practical trial strategy and techniques.

 Caroline received her J.D. with high honors from The University of Connecticut School of Law in 2006, her M.S. in Chemistry from The University of Connecticut in 2002, and her B.S. in Chemistry from Trinity College in 2001.

 Admitted to Practice

-Texas, all United States District Courts in Texas, U.S. Bankruptcy Court for the Western District of Texas, the United States Court of Appeals for the Fifth Circuit, the United States Court of Appeals for the Eighth Circuit, the United States Court of Federal Claims, and the United States Supreme Court.
+Texas, all United States District Courts in Texas, all United States Bankruptcy Courts in Texas, the United States Court of Appeals for the Fifth Circuit, the United States Court of Appeals for the Eighth Circuit, the United States Court of Federal Claims, and the United States Supreme Court.